 We have trained and compassionate adoption counselors located throughout the state of North Carolina to meet and counsel our birth parents and adoptive couples to facilitate the adoption process before and after placement.

 Kelly is a graduate of NC State University where she earned a Bachelors in Social Work.
 She also received her Masters in Social Work from the University of South Carolina.
 Kelly has been working with children, families, in the home and in communities for 18 years.
 Kelly has been working with birth mothers and adoptive parents for the last 5 years.
 Besides working, she has a great husband and three fabulous children, Landon, Parker and Ansley.
 Kelly and her husband adopted their daughter with the help of ACH and feels as though her personal experience helps her relate to other adoptive families.

 Lakisha completed her undergraduate degree in Sociology with a concentration in Social Welfare at Winston-Salem State University.
 She received her Master’s in Social Work from Syracuse University.
-Lakisha has worked with children, individuals and families for 11 years.
-Her experience includes, working with at risk youth, children and homeless families, case management, child mental health, as well as school social work.
-She is also a long-time basketball fan, and is a former player and coach.
+Lakisha has worked with children, individuals and families for more than 12 years.
+Her experience includes working with at-risk youth, homeless children and families, child mental health, as well as school social work and case management.
+She is also a long-time basketball fan, former player and coach.
 She played at Winston-Salem State University and coached women’s basketball at Elon University and Syracuse University.
 Lakisha and her husband reside in Alamance County, with their young son.

 Sloane completed her undergraduate degree in Human Services Counseling at Old Dominion University and holds a Master’s Degree in Social Work from the University of Southern California.
 Sloane has been working with children, birth mothers and adopting families for more than 10 years.
 She loves advocating for children and helping women during pregnancy.